 I am looking for contacts in the field of robotics in order to collaborate and share methods of approaching what is often the exact same fundamental problem!

-Hi, I am Adrianna and I am part of the 2023 Laidlaw cohort at the University of Leeds.
+Hi, I am part of the 2023 Laidlaw cohort at the University of Leeds.

 I am currently studying Adult Nursing.
 I am passionate about everything to do with nursing.
 There are many pathways that I will be able to explore throughout my career.
-However, currently I am mostly interested in genomics and would like to explore this further throughout my studies.
-I also have a huge passion for women’s health, especially for different ethnic groups to be able to provide education and break through the taboo barriers.
+However, currently, I am mostly interested in genomics and would like to explore this further throughout my studies.
+I also have a huge passion for women’s health, especially for different ethnic groups, to be able to provide education and break through the taboo barriers.
 Working as an adult nurse is challenging but satisfying.
-It is a vital role where you will make a real difference to people’s lives.
+It is a vital role where you will make a real difference in people’s lives.

-I am working on a pre-defined research project: ‘Evaluating Interdisciplinary 'Welcome, Induction, and Transitions' Support in the Undergraduate Curriculum.’
-I will be working alongside academics and other students to understand the outcomes associated with successful transitions, using both qualitative and quantitative methodologies.
-I am excited for this project as I will be able to develop further knowledge outside of healthcare.
-The project allows us to build on leadership skills due to being student-led.
+In Summer 2023, I worked on a pre-defined research project: ‘Evaluating Interdisciplinary 'Welcome, Induction, and Transitions' Support in the Undergraduate Curriculum.’
+I worked alongside academics and other students to understand the outcomes associated with successful transitions, using both qualitative and quantitative methodologies.
+The conclusion of my findings can be found on my page, so please have a read!
+The project and journey were exciting, and I developed a lot more knowledge about education policies and the huge impact it has on students, especially underrepresented groups.
+From the project, I have built on my leadership style and other skills due to being student-led.

-If anyone has any interest in anything relating to myself, my course or the research project then please reach out 😊
+If anyone has any interest in anything relating to me, my course or the research project, then please reach out 😊

 Hi!
 My name’s Isabel and I’m part of the 2023 cohort of undergraduate scholars.
-I’m really looking forward to learning more about leadership and networking.✨
+I’m really enjoying learning more about leadership and networking and challenging myself throughout this scholarship.✨

-I study English and Comparative Literature, from which an Intercultural Competence module has inspired my self-defined research project that I will be undertaking this summer: ‘To what extent does multilingualism impact an individual’s motivation to participate in global social action.’
+I study English and Comparative Literature, from which an Intercultural Competence module inspired my self-defined research project that I undertook during the first summer: ‘To what extent does multilingualism impact an individual’s motivation to participate in global social action.’
+I have recently completed my LiA, teaching English in a school in Buenos Aires with Voluntario Global.
 I am highly interested in diplomacy, culture and entrepreneurship, as well as literature and art, and look forward to meeting individuals with those same interests.

 Hi, my name is Matt and I am the Global Leadership Programmes Officer at the University of Leeds.
 I help to manage and run the Laidlaw programme at the university.